Where is Michael Owen now?

 He also won the Balon D’Or in 2001 after his goalscoring exploits helped Liverpool win the League Cup, FA Cup and UEFA Cup that year.

-In the summer of 2013 Michael Owen was signed up by BT Sport as a co-commentator for their Premier League coverage.
+Upon retiring from playing, Owen was signed up by BT Sport as a co-commentator for their Premier League coverage.

 Check out these great deals on replica football shirts and grab yourself a bargain.

 In February 2014, Owen joined betting company Bet Victor as a brand ambassador sharing his views and opinions through Twitter and the Bet Victor website.
+He is also a global brand ambassador for Spey Whiskey.

 Owen is also an investor in sports social network Sportslobster a one-stop shop for sports fans, featuring results, upcoming events, news, rumours, blogs, and chat functions.